Perception-Lab-PNB3EE3/maghamShreiya/Magham_Shreiya_assignments/Experiment_presentation_code/README.md

 (2) Click on the Experiment_presentation_code_working.html file.
 The experiment
     will open up in your web browser.

-(3) If you'd like to view the code, open the Experiment_presentation_code_working.html file
+(3) If you'd like to view the code, open the Experiment_presentation_code_working.html file     in your preferred IDE.
-    in yourpreferred IDE.